-This is to be taken seriously and you should not waste time hiring a criminal defense attorney that has experience in federal procurement law.
+This is to be taken seriously, and you should not waste time hiring a criminal defense attorney who has experience in federal procurement law.
 In other situations, you may receive a notice of indictment.
-What is the difference between a target letter vs. an indictment?
+What is the difference between an OIG or DOJ target letter vs an indictment letter?
 The general answer is that one is more of a formal notice of charges against you.

-What is a target letter?
+What is a Target Letter?

 Simply because federal contractors receive a target letter does not mean that you are charged or guilty of a crime.
-In some situations, the government later may drop its focus on you or your company.
+In some situations, the government may drop its focus on you or your company.
 When you receive a target letter, it can be a strong sign that criminal charges may be coming in the near future.
-The target letter makes potential defendants aware of likely criminal charges in the future.
+The letter makes potential defendants aware of likely criminal charges in the future.

 How does the DOJ define a Target of Investigation?

 The Department of Justice’s manual defines a target of investigation as “a person is a target where the prosecutor or Grand Jury has substantial evidence linking him to the commission of a crime.”
 See information about Signs of being under federal investigation.

 Does the Government have to Provide You with a Federal Target Letter?

 Although it is a courtesy and usually done in most cases involving federal contractors, the government does not always have to provide you with a federal target letter.
 If you have a government contractor fraud defense attorney already on your team, there may be a possibility that he or she can solicit the information from the AUSA (US Attorneys).
 Many federal prosecutors do not want to scare the defendant away or ‘tip their hand.’
 However, in most white-collar crimes involving federal government contractors, a target letter is issued and a CID is issued.
 See information about three defenses for criminal liability for government contractors.